jlburky/linux-config/README.md

 ### Install Scripts

-In the `scripts` directory, are scripts for each installation ending in `-config`.
+In the `scripts` directory, are scripts (ending in `-config`) for each installation.
 Run the script with the `--help` option to get a description and usage.
 All scripts offer an `--install` and `--uninstall` command.
 They may also offer additional commands.
 All scripts must be run from this directory.
 If it exists, the prefix of the script will match to the corresponding stow package (e.g. `stow/git` <=> `scripts/git-config.sh`) and the script will handle the calls to "stow"/link your config files.

 Because it is complicated, details specifically on the installation of Qtile [are here](QTILE.md), though the installation script, `qtile-config.sh`, should